tiendu/tiendu.github.io/_posts/2022-12-26-oneliners-for-bioinformatics-eng.markdown

 ---
 **Last updated on 2023-02-10**

 Note that some of the commands require _gawk_ to be installed.
+If you're using Ubuntu, use `sudo apt install gawk` to install it.

 # Fastq